javijuol/yii-CActiveRecordInheritance/README.md

 for the child model still remains 't'.

 Some events have been overwritten by this behavior so it's not possible to use them in the child model context.
-Eventhough, there is a fallback to mitigate this issue, implementing a 'beforeEvent' method in the child.
+Even though, there is a fallback to mitigate this issue, implementing a 'beforeEvent' method in the child.
 The left method is the method overwritted, and the right one is the new method to implement in the children models if they are needed.